mtbradley/retropil/README.md

 ### Usage:

-Refer to main() function in retropil.py for usage examples.
+Refer to main() function in [retropil.py](./retropil.py) for usage examples.
 Sample generated images are located in the `output` folder.
 There are also examples of how to change the default Class variables.

-- Clone the repo
+1. Clone the repo `git clone https://github.com/mtbradley/retropil.git`
-- Edit retropil.py and use one of the examples.
+2. Edit retropil.py and use one of the examples.
 Either specify an individual image path or put your images in the `input` folder and use the batch generation example.
-- Run `python3 retropil.py`
+3. Run `python3 retropil.py`

 ### Code Credit / References: